 The City of uMhlathuze has a fully established Fire and Rescue Service unit within the Community Services Department.
-The City has established two fire stations serving a population of 410 000 people.
-With the rising demand for fire and rescue services the City is establishing an additional fire station at eSikhaleni which will service a quarter of uMhlathuze's population.
+The City has established two fire stations serving a

 The municipality strives to provide a safer environment for all its citizens by creating awareness of the dangers associated with fire in communities.